beppu/mad-scientists-lab/tvaa2/README.md

   - Analysis has to run all the time on a computer that stays up most of the time.
   - Alerts need to run on devices that are physically close to me that can make noise.
   - The system is currently made so everything runs on the same system, and that's not going to cut it.
-* I also want to see what kind of JSON TradingView has been sending me, and webhook doesn't let me see that easily.
+* I also want to see what kind of estra data TradingView has been sending me, and webhook doesn't let me see that easily.
 * I want to generalize the routing and audio playing code.

 ## How?